 We have proprietary rights to trademarks used in this annual report that are important to our business, many of which are registered under applicable intellectual property laws.
 Solely for convenience, the trademarks, service marks, logos and trade names referred to in this annual report are without the ® and TM symbols, but such references are not intended to indicate, in any way, that we will not assert, to the fullest extent under applicable law, our rights or the rights of the applicable licensors to these trademarks, service marks and trade names.
-This annual report contains additional trademarks, service marks and trade names appearing in this annual report are, to our knowledge, the property of their respective owners.
+This annual report contains additional trademarks, service marks and trade names of others, which are the property of their respective owners.
+All trademarks, service marks and trade names appearing in this annual report are, to our knowledge, the property of their respective owners.
 We do not intend our use or display of other companies' trademarks, service marks, copyrights or trade names to imply a relationship with, or endorsement or sponsorship of us by, any other companies.